dk14/wolfram-mega/docs/dsl.md

 > Draft

-Discreet eDSL is allows you to easily build contracts compatible with Mega offers and matching.
+Discreet eDSL allows to easily build contracts compatible with Mega offers and matching.

 > "Discreet" misspelled on purpose